Insulin Lispro, Recombinant (IN-su-lin LIS-pro, ree-KOM-bi-nant)

-- If you are using a vial (bottle) of HumaLog®, only use syringes that are made for giving insulin injections.
+- Vial: Use only syringes that are made for insulin injections.
 Use a new syringe each time you give yourself an injection.
-If you are using a HumaLog® cartridge or pen, use a new needle each time.
+Never share insulin pens with others.

-- If you are using an insulin pump, you should use insulin lispro by itself.
-Do not dilute it or combine it with other insulins.
+- Use insulin lispro by itself.
+Do not mix it with other insulins.

-- Do not mix one kind of insulin with another, unless your doctor has told you to.
-If you are mixing insulin lispro and a longer-acting insulin in the same syringe, always draw up insulin lispro into the syringe first.
-Then draw up the longer-acting insulin and give the injection right away.
+- Do not mix different types of insulin, unless your doctor tells you to.
+Draw up insulin lispro into the syringe first, if you are told to mix it with a longer-acting insulin.
+Then draw up the longer-acting insulin and inject it right away.

 - The insulin solution should look clear and colorless.
-Do not use insulin lispro if it is cloudy or thickened.
+Do not use insulin lispro if it is cloudy or clumpy.

 If a dose is missed: